uconneeb/systseminar/index.md

 ## Spring 2025 information

-We will meet this semester Fridays 11:15 in (hopefully) TLS 171b (the Bamford Conference room).
-The room location has yet to be confirmed.
+We will meet this semester Fridays 11:15 in TLS 171b (the Bamford Conference room).
 The [schedule is here](schedule).

 If you need a permission number for this course, see the [Contact](contact-info) page.